-In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Larry W. Seay, Chief Financial Officer of the Company certify, to the extent required by applicable law, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to ss.
-906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:
+In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K/A No. 2 dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Larry W. Seay, Chief Financial Officer of the Company certify, to the best of my knowledge that, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or $15\,(d)$ of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.